Eighth Annual GGCI Student Research Summit Highlights

 Panel 1: Knowing the City: Community Knowledge and Urban Narrative

-Paving the way for urban innovation and health equity: Collecting oral histories with DC community leaders
+Paving the Way for Urban innovation and health equity: Collecting oral histories with DC community leaders

-Roberto Terrell (Undergraduate, Economics & Psychology, College of Arts & Sciences ‘27)
+Roberto Terrell, Undergraduate, Economics & Psychology, College of Arts & Sciences ‘27

 Following W.E.B.
 Du Bois